Home

 Components

-- Logically, components are containers for modules - or other components - which express their interfaces and dependencies via WIT and the Canonical ABI.
+- Logically, components are containers for modules - or other components - which express their interfaces and dependencies via WIT.

 - Conceptually, components are self-describing units of code that interact only through interfaces instead of shared memory.